 Restrictions on Business Combinations with Related Persons.
-Section 203 of the DGCL generally prohibits a Delaware corporation from engaging in any business combination with any "interested stockholder" for a period of three years following the date that the stockholder became an interested stockholder, unless:

-prior to that date, the board of directors of the company approved either the business combination or the transaction that resulted in the stockholder becoming an interested stockholder;
+Section 203 of the DGCL generally prohibits a Delaware corporation from engaging in any business combination with any "interested stockholder" for a period of three years following the date that the stockholder became an interested stockholder, unless: prior to that date, the board of directors of the company approved either the business combination or the transaction

-upon consummation of the transaction that resulted in the stockholder becoming an interested stockholder, the interested stockholder owned at least 85% of the voting stock of the company outstanding at the time the transaction commenced, excluding for purposes of determining the number of shares of voting stock outstanding (but not the voting stock owned by the interested stockholder) those shares owned by persons who are directors and also officers and by excluding employee stock plans in which employee participants do not have the right to determine confidentially whether shares held subject to the plan will be tendered in a tender or exchange offer; or on or subsequent to that date, the business combination is approved by the board of directors of the company and authorized at an annual or special meeting of stockholders, and not by written consent, by the affirmative vote of at least 66 2/3% of the outstanding voting stock that is not owned by the interested stockholder.

-Section 203 defines "business combination" to include the following:

-any merger or consolidation involving the company and the interested stockholder or other entity if such transaction was caused by the interested stockholder;

-any sale, lease, exchange, mortgage, transfer, pledge or other disposition of 10% or more of the assets of the company involving the interested stockholder;

-subject to certain exceptions, any transaction that results in the issuance or transfer by the company of any stock of the company to the interested stockholder;

-any transaction involving the company that has the effect of increasing the proportionate share of the stock of any class or series of the company beneficially owned by the interested stockholder; or the receipt by the interested stockholder of the benefit of any loans, advances, guarantees, pledges or other financial benefits provided by or through the company.
+- □ prior to that date, the board of directors of the company approved either the business combination or the transaction that resulted in the stockholder becoming an interested stockholder; □ upon consummation of the transaction that resulted in the stockholder becoming an interested stockholder, the interested stockholder owned at least 85% of the voting stock of the company outstanding at the time the transaction commenced, excluding for purposes of determining the number of shares of voting stock outstanding (but not the voting stock owned by the interested stockholder) those shares owned by persons who are directors and also officers and by excluding employee stock plans in which employee participants do not have the right to determine confidentially whether shares held subject to the plan will be tendered in a tender or exchange offer; or □ on or subsequent to that date, the business combination is approved by the board of directors of the company and authorized at an annual or special meeting of stockholders, and not by written consent, by the affirmative vote of at least 66 2/3% of the outstanding voting stock that is not owned by the interested stockholder.
+Section 203 defines "business combination" to include the following: □ any merger or consolidation involving the company and the interested stockholder or other entity if such transaction was caused by the interested stockholder; □ any sale lease exchange mortgage transfer pledge or other disposition of 10% or more of the assets of the - any sale, lease, exchange, mortgage, transfer, pledge or other disposition of 10% or more of the assets of the company involving the interested stockholder; - subject to certain exceptions, any transaction that results in the issuance or transfer by the company of any stock of the company to the interested stockholder; - any transaction involving the company that has the effect of increasing the proportionate share of the stock of any class or series of the company beneficially owned by the interested stockholder; or - the receipt by the interested stockholder of the benefit of any loans, advances, guarantees, pledges or other financial benefits provided by or through the company.